Rovalpituzumab tesirine / Rova-T / SC16LD6.5 Drug Description

 The expression of DLL3 suggests Rova-T also may be useful across multiple tumor types, including metastatic melanoma, glioblastoma multiforme, prostate, pancreatic and colorectal cancers, where DLL3 expression ranges from 50-80%.
 Rova-T combines a targeted antibody that delivers a cytotoxic agent directly to the DLL3-expressing cancer cells while minimizing toxicity to healthy cells.

-The novel drug is being developed by StemcentRx, Inc.
+The novel drug is being developed by StemcentRx, Inc, a division of AbbVie.

 Copyright © 2016 InPress Media Group.
 All rights reserved.
 Republication or redistribution of InPress Media Group content, including by framing or similar means, is expressly prohibited without the prior written consent of InPress Media Group.
 InPress Media Group shall not be liable for any errors or delays in the content, or for any actions taken in reliance thereon.
 ADC Review / Journal of Antibody-drug Conjugates is a registered trademarks and trademarks of InPress Media Group around the world.